vis6060/MedSegDiff_LiTS/README.md

 ***Phase F***: Select large providers in five developing countries.
 Once the model matures, full paid roll-out in five developing countries.

+There will be an element of awarness and education that will need to be provided to medical professionals and patients, especially around AI mental models.
+This user mindshift needs to be cultivated early-on prior to the commericlization stage.

 ## Pricing

 US and Europe Providers pay $25,000 base fee per year + $200 per patient on which CDS tool used.